5enxia/danimestore-dark/README.md

 # danimestore-dark

 danimestore dark theme

 This project's goal is expantioning 'premire black' theme.
 This addon overwrite non dark components of 'premire balck' theme.

 d animestore has various 'kisekae' theme.
 'premire black' theme is official dark theme.
-But some components of the theme are not dark.Therefore, I made this addon.
+But some components of the theme are not dark.
+Therefore, I made this addon.

 'kisekae' theme means custom theme in japanese.